fahad011686/bamazon/README.md

 ## NPM Dependencies

 * Inquirer, to take user input
-* MySQL, to interact with the database
+* MySQL, to create and update the database